uhuohuy/geo-ext.github.io/index.markdown

 # First International Workshop on Geographic Information Extraction from Texts (GeoExT)

-## Workshop to be held as part of the [45th European Conference on Information Retrieval (ECIR 2023)](https://ecir2023.org/), April 2, 2023 - Dublin, Ireland (with support for remote attendance)
+## Workshop to be held as part of the [45th European Conference on Information Retrieval (ECIR 2023)](https://ecir2023.org/) on April 2, 2023 in Dublin, Ireland (with support for remote attendance)